Aaron Laffey: Cleveland Indians

 Laffey went into spring training in 2008 competing for the fifth spot in the rotation.
 However, Cliff Lee won the job, and Laffey was sent back to Buffalo.
 He was recalled on April 24 following an injury to Jake Westbrook.
 Laffey was named American League Rookie of the Month for May.
 Laffey had a 3–2 record and an 0.79 ERA for the month.
 Opponents batted .220 against him in May over a 34-inning span.

 Seattle Mariners

-On March 2, 2011, Laffey was traded to the Seattle Mariners in exchange for prospect Matt Lawson.
+On March 2, 2011, Laffey was traded to the Seattle Mariners for minor leaguer Matt Lawson.
 He was designated for assignment on August 17, after going 1–1 with a 4.01 ERA in 42 2/3 innings, spanning 36 appearances.